- What Is Carprofen?

 Urinary Side Effects

 Generally, when you notice side effects that occur as part of using carprofen, it indicates issues with the kidneys.
-You may have to pay close attention to notice some of these.
+Some of these effects may be subtle, so it's important to pay close attention.

 Urinary Side Effects Typically Include: